xoolive/traffic/docs/generation.rst

     from traffic.algorithms.generation import Generation

-To instanciate such an object you can pass those arguments:
+To instantiate such an object you can pass those arguments:

 * ``generation``: Any object implementing ``fit()`` and ``sample()`` methods.
 It will define the generative model to use.
 * ``features``: The list of the features to represent a trajectory.